 Two-way talk is one of our favorite Astra features.
 It enables you to calm your dear loved one down from another room before you reach your child’s room.
 That feature is becoming increasingly common among the top video monitoring systems since manufacturers realize how important it is for parents to feel connected on various levels whenever they are unable to be in the same room that their child is in.

 One of the unique features that this monitor comes with is multicolored lights that inform you visually with what is occurring with your baby, even when the volume is turned down.
 There are colored lights that will alert you – red when there is high volume yelling, yellow with a cooing level, and blue if your baby is whispering.

-Its 750-foot transmission range is very impressive, and outshines most of the competitors.
+Its 750-foot transmission range is very impressive, and outshines most of the competitors, and that includes the DXR-8, too.
 That allows you to monitor your baby continuously from anyplace in the yard or house without transmission strength being lost.